 Interestingly, Trent College, though a private school, was not my first choice.
-My parents always wanted me to go to the Nottingham Boys High School but I was not ever able to pass the exam.
+My parents always wanted me to go to Nottingham Boy’s High School but I was not ever able to pass the exam.
 Although I was disappointed at the time, looking back, it was a blessing in disguise.
 I honestly do not believe I would have done as well as I did, had it not been for the support that I received at Trent College.

 Whilst at school, I started taking a keener interest in sports and fitness.
 I was pretty good at Rugby and Athletics and represented the school teams in both.
 Rugby made me tough, durable and brave.
-I also started learning the drums and began playing the drum kit in Jazz and Swing bands.
+I also started learning the drums and began playing the drum kit in jazz and swing bands.